Everything you need to know about bespoke business software development

 Consulting on a custom project

-Many in the industry, us included, break down a bespoke software project into two phases:
+Many in the industry, us included, break down a custom software development into two phases:

 These correspond with the two things that matter in a project: bearing and speed.
 While consulting, you orient yourself by looking at your compass and standing still.
 In contrast, while developing actively, you follow the course charted, ideally quickly.